workshopdemos/zowe-integration/Integration.md

 <img style="height: 250px" src="./assets/api-catalog.png">
 </br></br>

 *Now that you’ve seen the catalog, it’s time to switch to your development environment.
-You’re working in a secure cloud IDE that runs VS Code, connected directly to the mainframe.
+You’ll be working in a secure cloud IDE that runs VS Code, connected directly to the mainframe.
 This is where you'll do all your work.
 It has Zowe CLI, Zowe Explorer and TN3270 terminal emulator installed and configured.*

 ### Open cloud IDE

-1. Return back to the the Strong Network platform main page
+1. Return to the Strong Network platform main page
-2. Wwitch to the **Overview** tab
+2. Switch to the **Overview** tab
 3. Click on *Running* / *Paused* button

 <img style="height: 400px" src="./assets/sn-workspace.png">